-The FOIL Method is used to multiply binomials. is an acronym.
+The FOIL Method is used to multiply binomials.
+FOIL is an acronym.
 The letters stand for First, Outside, Inside, and Last, referring to the order of multiplying terms.
 You multiply first terms, then outside terms, then inside terms, then last terms, and then combine like terms for your answer.

 By following First, Outer, Inner, Last, we do not overlook any term in either binomial.
 All the terms in the first binomial are combined with the terms in the second binomial properly.
 Everything gets counted.

-Let's apply the method on a couple of examples.
+Let's apply the FOIL method to a couple of examples.
+Here we are multiplying two binomials:

 First, multiply first terms of each binomial: